gateio/gateapi-php/docs/Api/FuturesApi.md

 Get a single order

-Zero-filled order cannot be retrieved 10 minutes after order cancellation
+- Zero-fill order cannot be retrieved for 10 minutes after cancellation - Historical orders, by default, only data within the past 6 months is supported.

 ### Example